-The castle remained here and a new city was founded near it, the "upper town", the bishops’ seat from 1465.
+A new city was founded near the fortress, the "upper town", the bishops’ seat in 1465.
 Under the Popes’ domination, Vaison fell to kings of France: the end of troubles...